f5devcentral/vscode-f5-flipper/README.md

 NetScaler Firmware | 13.0 (GA: 15-May-19) | EN | N/A | N/A | 15-Jul-23 | 15-Jul-24
 NetScaler Firmware | 12.1 (GA: 25-May-18) | EN | N/A | N/A | 30-May-22 | 30-May-23

-# Notes

-- All of the 'add' operations need to happen before the 'bind' operations
-- .conf are the main config files, like tmos
-  - each line is a single config (unlike tmos)
-- archive files has an .tgz extension
-  - Full and basic backups
-- .log for log files
-  - location?
-- certs?
-  - location?